By Nick Hudson

 29 June, 2020

-Blog article first written for the Big Education “lessons from lockdown” blog site and published on 26 June 2020.
+Blog article first written for the Big Education “Learning from Lockdown” blog site and published on 26 June 2020.

 My founding chair asked me recently, “What’s enabled us to weather the challenges COVID-19 has thrown at us?”

 “The values you instilled into the heart of Ormiston, when you were establishing the trust over 10 years ago,” was my reply.

 To cynics that might be interpreted as the response of a sycophant CEO, or a leader who has been poring over too many leadership articles during lockdown.
 My answer was genuine, garnered from conversations with principals, trustees and staff – each reflecting our overarching value, Achieving More Together.
 In no way do I wish to convey the impression we have got everything right throughout this crisis, as I’ve believed from the outset that mistakes will be made.
 As leaders, our job has been to model generously of spirit, stay optimistic, demonstrate empathy, and try to understand.
 What I do believe is that Ormiston Academies Trust’s values rose to the surface across our organisation in a way I hadn’t witnessed before, they enabled us to communicate through listening and learning.